fdoebbelin/Wissen/Obsidian/Help/Licenses & Payment/Education and non-profit discount.md

 alias: "Student and non-profit discount"
 ---

 Obsidian currently offers two types of discounts: education and non-profit.
-They both give you 40% off our add-on services, including [[Introduction to Obsidian Sync|Obsidian Sync]] and [[Introduction to Obsidian Publish|Obsidian Publish]].
+They both give you 40% off our add-on services, including [Obsidian Sync](Introduction%20to%20Obsidian%20Sync.md) and [Obsidian Publish](Introduction%20to%20Obsidian%20Publish.md).

 ### How to apply